Elizabeth Holmes (née Emra)

 A watercolour the church, in 1823 by Hugh O'Neill is also available on the Council's mapping system.
 The chuch is also shown on the skyline in an 1826 drawing of the view from Arnos Court commissioned by GW Braikenridge.

-After her death, Elizabeth's sister, Lucy, wrote a description of her life.
+After her death, Martha, Elizabeth's oldest sister wrote a description of her life.
 It was first published as 'A sister's record, or, Memoir of Mrs. Marcus H. Holmes' and then as an introductory chapter in later editions of Scenes in our Parish.

-Elizabeth’s oldest sister, Martha, also published a book, in 1840, ‘Recollections of Childhood or Sally the faithful nurse’under the pseudonym ‘Primogenita’ – reflecting the fact that she was the oldest child.
-Martha's book describes the life of the family as her father served at different chuches as Curate and then in St George as vicar.
+Martha, had also published a book in 1840, ‘Recollections of Childhood or Sally the faithful nurse’ under the pseudonym ‘Primogenita’ – reflecting the fact that she was the oldest child.
+This book describes the life of the family as her father served at different chuches as Curate and then in St George as vicar.
 The book is available on Google Books or can be purchased as a reproduction.

-A copy of an extra-illustrated version of the book is held in the Somerset Archive (ref
+A copy of another extra-illustrated version of the book is held in the Somerset Archive (ref DD/UK/58) presumably put together by a member of the family (perhaps also Lucy).
+This copy has many colour illustrations that are not included in the Princeton copy.

 Elizabeth Emra

 From her sisters' books and various official records we have put together much of Elizabeth's life story.
 Elizabeth was born on 20th November 1804 in Bristol, when her father was Curate at St Paul's; as described above she was part a large family.
-After the move to St George Elizabeth lived with her parents in the Vicarage until she married.
+A few months later the family moved to Yatton when her father became curate there.
+After the move to St George Elizabeth continued to live with her parents in the Vicarage until she married.

 Elizabeth's baptism was recorded by her father on 17th October 1815, at the same time as her two sisters who had also been born while the family was living in Bristol; John Emra added a note to the register - "Memo: These my three Daughters, namely Lucy born 19th September 1799, Sarah-Grey born 21st May 1802, and Elizabeth born 20th November 1804 were privately baptized in their infancy, but through inadvertence their Baptisms were not at that time registered"